The 30th Edition of The Best Lawyers in America© Recognizes Patterson Bray Attorneys

 • Professional Malpractice Law

 In addition to the list of recognized lawyers, the publication includes injury and malpractice-focused editorial content.
-Featured articles highlight the danger of faulty product design, the risk of electronic medical records being altered, the hazards of neglected infrastructure, the risk that unlicensed hair stylists pose to the cosmetology industry, the efforts the federal government is taking to stop robocalls and more.
+Featured articles highlight the danger of faulty product design, the risk of electronic medical records being altered, the hazards of neglected infrastructure, … Read the rest

 Chris Patterson Appointed to the University of Tennessee Board of Trustees